Jean-BaptisteAC/Intel-Dataset-Classification/README.md

 ## Modeling

-For the creation of our CNN, we used different layers of convolutions, maxpooling and dense layer for class prediction.
-We inspired our self from the VGG-architecture: Very Deep Convolutional Networks for Large-Scale Image Recognition (https://arxiv.org/abs/1409.1556).
+For the creation of our CNN, we used different layers of convolutions, max pooling and dense layer for class prediction.
+We inspired ourselves from the VGG-architecture: Very Deep Convolutional Networks for Large-Scale Image Recognition (https://arxiv.org/abs/1409.1556).

 The important points from this architecture are:
-- The great number of convolution stacks, comprising convolutions layers with a small kernel
+- The great number of convolution stacks, comprising convolutions layers with a small kernel.
 - A stride of 1 with padding set to 'same', in order to keep the same resolution between convolution layers.
-- Maxpooling layers with a size of (2,2)
+- Max Pooling layers with a size of (2,2).

-For compilation of our model, we used the standard Adam optimizer, the categorical crossentropy loss function which is great for classification, and the accuracy metric for evaluation of our model.
+For compilation of our model, we used the standard Adam optimizer, the categorical cross-entropy loss function which is great for classification, and the accuracy metric for evaluation of our model.

-The summary of the model is then displayed thanks to the tensorflow method in order to visualize our achitecture.
+The summary of the model is then displayed thanks to the tensorflow method in order to visualize our architecture.
-We have in total, around half a million parameters in our model.
+We have, in total, around half a million parameters in our model.

 ```
 Model: "sequential"